-The berries of black elder plant have been food for humans since ancient times, even though the smell of its leaves can be unpleasant.
-Black elder is worthy of being distinguished from another similar species, the dwarf elder (Sambucus ebulus L.,) whose flowers and leaves have the same properties as black elder but whose fruits are poisonous.
-Here are some details which can help distinguish both species:
+The berries of the black elder plant have been food for humans since ancient times, even though the smell of its leaves can be unpleasant.
+The black elder is worthy of being distinguished from another similar species, the dwarf elder (Sambucus ebulus L.) whose flowers and leaves have the same properties as the black elder but whose fruits are poisonous.
+Here are some details that can help distinguish both species:

-- Black elder is a shrub with woody trunk and branches, while the dwarf elder is a herbaceous (like an herb) plant.
+- The black elder is a shrub with a woody trunk and branches, while the dwarf elder is a herbaceous (like an herb) plant.

-- Black elder has five or seven folioles per leaf, while dwarf elder has eleven or more.
+- Black elders have five or seven folioles per leaf, while dwarf elders have eleven or more.

-- The fruits of black elder hang down when ripe, while those of dwarf elder keep upright.
+- The fruits of the black elder hang down when ripe, while those of the dwarf elder keep upright.

-- The smell of black elder is not as strong and unpleasant as that of dwarf elder.
+- The smell of black elder is not as solid and unpleasant as that of dwarf elder.

 Black Elder Plant Scientific Facts